New PhD: Rich routing problems

 Contribution to rich vehicle routing problems

 This thesis addresses rich routing problems within a logistics context.
-The first and major part of the thesis introduces a new location-routing problem, and discusses both modeling and solution approaches.
+The first and major part of the thesis introduces a new location-routing problem, and discusses both modelling and solution approaches.

 The second part addresses the use of vehicle routing problems in evaluating different supporting policies for electric vehicles.